RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 1) some border or background image (also known as a tile); and
 2) something of interest within that border or on top of that tile.

-In `ggmap`, we will use an open-source option for our tile, Stamen Maps: maps.stamen.com.
-And we will use plot points based on latitude and longitude.
+In `ggmap`, we use an open-source option for our tile, Stamen Maps: maps.stamen.com.
+And we use plot points based on latitude and longitude.

 ### Australian polling places